What's the best cookware for induction cooktops?

 If you want maneuverability yet still great heating performance, All-Clad D3 is the way to go.
 If you want a boost in performance and don't mind heavier cookware, go with the Demeyere Industry 5 reviewed above.

-Pros: Good quality cookware at a very good price, lifetime warranty.
+Pros: Good quality cookware at an affordable price, lifetime warranty.

-Cons: Made in China, not quite as high-performing as All-Clad, possibly not made of 300 Series (18/10) stainless.
+Cons: Made in China, not quite as high-performing as All-Clad.

 Cuisinart Multiclad Pro is a Chinese knockoff of All-Clad.
-It has similar cladding but with a slightly thinner aluminum layer, so the performance isn't quite as good--but it's really, really close.
-So if you want something close to All-Clad without the high price tag, Cuisinart is an excellent option.
+It has similar cladding but with a slightly thinner aluminum layer, so the performance isn't quite as good--but it's really close.
+So if you want something close to All-Clad without the high price tag, Cuisinart MC Pro is an excellent option.
 The 7-piece set has a 10-inch skillet and two covered saucepans.
-The 12-piece set includes an excellent variety of pieces, including a steamer.
-Stainless lids are included for the saute pans and stockpot.
+The 12-piece set includes an excellent variety of pieces, including a steamer (which is a great piece you'll get a lot of use out of).

 You can go cheaper--there are a lot of those options out there--but you won't find the near-to-All-Clad performance that you'll get with the Multiclad Pro set.